SURPLUS ASSET AUCTIONS, LLC

 The Internet is a fragile environment.
 Auctioneer is not responsible for any downtime of our server or software system, the inability of Sellers or Bidders to access the Site, delays in email notifications to Sellers or Bidders, other technical difficulties, or any other events or circumstances beyond Auctioneer’s reasonable control.
 Upon the occurrence of any such event or circumstance, Auctioneer reserves the right, in its sole discretion, to suspend, terminate, extend or restart any affected auction.

 I. Auction Closings

-Each auction has its own designated ending time.
+Each auction item has its own designated ending time.
 Auctions end automatically at that time.
-At about midnight on that date, notifications are sent out to the winning Bidder on each item included in the auction, with a copy sent to the Seller.
+After all items on an auction have closed, notifications are sent out to the winning Bidder on each item included in the auction, with a copy sent to the Seller.
 The winning Bidder and the Seller must thereafter make arrangements to complete the transaction.

 Auctioneer is not responsible for facilitating or enforcing any transaction.

 Promptly following the closing of an auction, the winning Bidder will be invoiced for the item it has won.
 The winning Bidder is obligated to pay for the item it has won within 24 hours of being invoiced.
 Any alternative payment arrangements will be at the sole discretion of Seller and subject to Seller’s written consent.